So it's easy to get stuck in a bad attitude, a procrastination habit, and an avalanche of dishes and laundry.

 However you like to learn, we have an option available:

-Simply Convivial Continuing Education includes many ways to get ongoing, friendly, encouraging motivation.
+Convivial Circle includes many ways to get ongoing, friendly, encouraging motivation.

 Applying wisdom is about more than getting the information from a course.